Every year, thousands of people in the UK are affected by the death of a baby or experience pregnancy loss.

 A collaboration between more than 60 charities across the UK, Baby Loss Awareness Week is held from 9 to 15 October to raise awareness about the key issues affecting those who have experienced pregnancy loss or baby death in the UK.

 Throughout the week bereaved parents, their families and friends, unite with each other and others across the world to commemorate the lives of babies who died during pregnancy, at or soon after birth and in infancy.

 Now in its 16th year, Baby Loss Awareness Week calls for tangible improvements in research, care and policy around bereavement support and highlights bereavement support and services available for anyone affected by the death of a baby at any stage.

 “Like lots of other people in this sad situation, acknowledgement was what we were seeking and to those who gave that and asked about our babies and our experiences, I will always be grateful.”

-We believe that as far as is possible, there should be high quality bereavement support services and care available for everyone wherever they live in the UK.
-Everyone should have the chance to have the support they need, when they need it, for as long as they need it.
+Bereavement care can and must get better.
+We believe that everyone should be offered high quality bereavement care and support services wherever they live in the UK, when they need it, for as long as they need it.

 Join our mailing list.

 Join to hear more about our campaign and keep up to date with Baby Loss Awareness Week.

 Pregnancy and baby loss is often a taboo subject help us to break the silence and display our specially designed social media images on your website, Facebook, Twitter, Instagram, work intranet or noticeboard.